cypherpunk-academy/2064/en/047_2064_Special_Command.md

 Sigur: "Everything's okay.
 I'll get my things."

-10 minutes later the taxi honked in front of the door, Lasse and Sigur left the apartment with their backpacks on their backs.
+10 minutes later, the taxi honked in front of the door, Lasse and Sigur left the apartment with their backpacks on their backs.
 Lasse turned around and waved briefly.

 Fortunato let himself fall into an armchair and breathed deeply: "What an excitement!
 It's always the same with gringos."
 He shook his head.
-"First a mate and then check the shop to see what's happened."
+"First, a mate, and then check the shop to see what's happened."
 He grabbed his tablet and shouted in astonishment: "Hej!
 622 Bitcoins!
 Since yesterday afternoon.